Back

 Although not an official term, a high-functioning type of autism usually refers to autistic people who can live independently or with some limited assistance.

-Being high-functioning means that their symptoms aren’t as impactful, and they often “appear normal.”
+Being high-functioning means that their symptoms aren’t as impactful, and they often appear neurotypical.
 However, they may still struggle with social interactions and sensory overload.
 They usually require some levels of routine, and they may have some repetitive or restrictive habits.

-In general, there isn’t one way to describe them, as the experience of each autistic individual is unique regardless of the severity of their symptoms.
+In general, there isn’t one way to describe them, as the experience of each autistic individual is unique, regardless of their symptoms.